DKT International: Organization

 On 31 December 2013, Phil Harvey stepped down as president after 24 years, and was replaced by Christopher Purdy.
-Its board includes Robert Ciszewski, Carlos Garcia, Christopher Purdy, Matthew Reeves and Julie Stewart.
-Purdy also serves as chair of the board.
+Its board includes Carlos Garcia, Karen Pak Oppenheimer, Christopher H. Purdy, Dr. Matthew Reeves, Julie Stewart, and Emeritus board member Robert L. Ciszewski.
+Purdy also serves as CEO of DKT International.

 In 2020, 66.8% of DKT's revenue was from contraceptive sales and related services, 26.7% from grants and contracts and 6.5% from other income.
 52.2% of expenses were related to program costs, 44.a% to contraceptive costs, 1.4% to headquarters, 0.3% to fundraising and 2.1% to other expenses.
 Revenue from contraceptive sales first exceeded donor support in 2005.

 For its first 26 years, DKT established stand-alone programs in each country and focused on countries with large markets, such as Ethiopia, Brazil and the Philippines.
 Eventually, though, DKT managers saw the benefits of a regional approach that can serve the reproductive health needs of multiple countries, including smaller ones.
 Therefore, DKT established its first regional program in French-speaking West and Central Africa in 2015.
 Since then, DKT has established six other regional platforms with two or more countries.
 These programs require fewer financial resources per country (and streamlined back office support), and leverages the common language, culture and regulatory environment of the region.

+Affiliates

+DKT Womancare

-In 2017, DKT launched DKT WomanCare, a marketing and distribution platform to advance DKT’s mission of providing people around the world with reproductive health options.
+In 2017, DKT launched DKT WomanCare, a marketing and distribution platform to advance DKT's mission of providing people around the world with reproductive health options.
 In close partnership with manufacturers, DKT WomanCare provides global integrated supply chain and marketing support.
-It sells a range of reproductive health products to multilateral bodies, ministries of health, commercial entities and social marketing and family planning organizations, and supports product launches and sales with marketing and training of health providers. in 2021, WomanCare sold products in 102 countries.
+It sells a range of reproductive health products to multilateral bodies, ministries of health, commercial entities and social marketing and family planning organizations, and supports product launches and sales with marketing and training of health providers.

+In 2020, DKT launched WomanCare Academy, an eLearning platform to improve providers’ confidence and capacity to provide reproductive health services.
+The first module orients providers to Levoplant (a 3 year contraceptive implant) and provides step-by-step instruction on the insertion and removal process.

 In 2021, DKT WomanCare sold 253,512 manual vacuum aspiration kits, 1.5 million cannulae and 1.7 million implants in 90 countries, producing 2 million couple years of protection.
+In 2021, WomanCare sold products in 102 countries.

+carafem

+carafem is a nonprofit organization established by DKT International in 2013 to address challenges in reproductive and abortion care within the United States.
+Drawing inspiration from successful international strategies, the organization set out to address the diminishing availability of abortion providers in the U.S.

+In 2015, carafem opened its first clinic in Chevy Chase, Maryland, with a mission to bridge crucial healthcare disparities.
+Subsequently, the organization expanded its footprint, establishing centers in Atlanta, Chicago, and Nashville.
+Carafem offers telehealthcare options to patients in 14 states and the District of Columbia.

+carafem is best known for its medically supported at-home abortion options, reaching patients in areas with limited healthcare access.